Sliema, Malta

 I work as a product engineer, primarily in Elixir, JavaScript and React, with over a decade of experience under my belt.
 I dive into domains I know nothing about and emerge with working software that addresses the real problem.
 I care more about why than how, which sometimes makes me difficult to work with, but usually means we build the right thing.

 I was born and live in Poland with my wife and a young daughter.
-I speak a few languages, completed one novel, and write here when I have something worth saying.
+I speak a few languages, and once completed one novel that was never published.
+In my spare time I walk, read, write, code, game and travel.
 Everything on this blog is my own personal opinion and doesn't necessarily reflect the views of my business partners or employers.